- What is the Access to Learning Fund?

 You will need to show genuine financial hardship and will be expected to have made realistic provision at the start of your course to fund both tuition fees and living costs An award from the Fund may not be appropriate if adequate provision has not been made for the duration of your course.
 You should have explored and exhausted all other ways of supporting yourself.

-- Postgraduate students should have applied for and taken out the maximum Postgraduate Loan, Professional and Career Development Loan or any other loan available to you, as well as any supplementary grants and benefits you are entitled to, and explored opportunities for part-time work, before applying to the Access to Learning Fund.
+- Postgraduate students should have applied for and taken out the maximum Postgraduate Masters or Doctoral Loan, or any other loan available to you, as well as any supplementary grants and benefits you are entitled to, and explored opportunities for part-time work, before applying to the Access to Learning Fund.

 - Medical students should have taken out any supplementary grants and benefits you are entitled to, and explored opportunities for part-time work.
 You will also need to supply evidence that you have taken out your full entitlement to Student Maintenance Loan (years 1-4) and NHS Bursary (years 2-4).